emcangi/bluejay/README.md

 ## Name

 Mike thought that a bird-themed naming scheme would be fun.
 He suggested "Sparrow" for this model, combining "[chemical] species" + "arrow" to signify the motion of species vertically through the atmosphere.
 I pointed out that "Jay" would be a much punnier name (the reaction rates of photochemical processes are referred to as "J rates", also the model is written in Julia, which starts with J), and Mike pointed out that Jay is also a general name so it may be confusing.
-The blue jay is well recognized as a bird, and has a short and easy to remember name.
+The bluejay is well recognized as a bird, and has a short and easy to remember name.
 I hope to make a pretty logo soon.